jledruide/jld-kfeed-material-theme/README.md

 A kriss_feed theme inspired by material design

-Author: Janusz <janusz@ledruide.net>
+Author: Janusz (<janusz@ledruide.net>)

 ## Description

-A simple clean and personal theme for kriss-feed ( https://github.com/tontof/kriss_feed ), based on the default kriss_feed theme and inspired to the Material Google design.
+A simple clean and personal theme for kriss-feed (https://github.com/tontof/kriss_feed), based on the default and grey kriss_feed theme and inspired by Material Google design.
 Works on Desktop and smartphone.

 More information about [KrISS feed](http://tontof.net/kriss/feed).